corex/command/README.md

 ## Helpers when developing
 If you use "$this->" when developing, there will be a long list of methods to help you write commands i.e. table(), header(), info(), throwError(), words(), choice(), etc.

+## Start
+To start a new project using commands, do following:
+- Install package.
+- Setup namespace for commands.
+- Use "make:shortcut" to create a shortcut in root of your project.
+- Modify and set registerOnPath().
+- Use "make:command" to create a new commmand and modify it.